ckgardner25/curriculum/Lab_Equipment/Oscilloscope/README.md

 Oscilloscopes come in two main types: analog and digital.
 While analog oscilloscopes are still used in some specialized applications, digital oscilloscopes are the standard in most classrooms, laboratories, and industry because they can store measurements and act as advance calculators.
 Since our laboratory uses digital oscilloscopes, this guide will focus entirely on their operation.

+## Safety
+1. Always place a ground clip to circuit ground.
+2. Ask instructor before placing probe connections if you're unsure.

 ## Basics
 The purpose of the oscilloscope is to graph voltage over time, for accuracy of reading there are many controls that dominant the face of the machine.
 The tool is then designed to see frequency of a signal (how often does it repeat), if a component is causing incorrect behavior (signal isn't what we designed around), and whether the signal is DC or AC.
 <br>
 #### Terminology
-##### Note: Don't be concerned if some or even all of these defintions are difficult to understand, some are very advance topics that require studying complex analysis, advance calculus, and engineering mathematics with linear algebra to fully grasp.
+##### Note: Don't be concerned if some or even all of these definitions are difficult to understand, some are very advance topics that require studying complex analysis, advance calculus, and engineering mathematics with linear algebra to fully grasp.

 1. Channel: a BNC port used to connect to probes, each channel is seen as a different color in the interface.
 (Below)
 <img width="300" height="450" alt="BNC Port on Oscilloscope" src="Images/BNC_PORT.png" />